0x90nz/microboot/README.md

 solution is somewhat unstable however, and is only used because it greatly reduces the complexity to get started.

+Calling it a "bootloader" is (currently) a bit of a misnomer because it can't load any user defined applications at run time.
+This however is the end goal.

 ## How to use

 To use μboot, you'll at the very minimum need some linux environment, which has